There are two things a book can possess that are guaranteed to pull me in:

 Vera Dietz is the best YA main character I’ve met in a while.
 She might just be my all-time favorite.
 She’s independent and sharp and complicated and a genuinely good person.
 She loses perspective and makes some bad decisions, mostly involving vodka, but underneath it all is a teenage girl who’s dealing with some heavy stuff and trying her best to keep going in spite of it.
 Her best friend Charlie is dead, and she’s left to cope with her complicated feelings for him, which often seesaw between love and hate, and the secrets she holds about his death.

 Plus, she loves animals, she listens to Sam Cooke and Al Green, and she shops for back-to-school clothes at Goodwill.
-Those little details serve her character so well and make her even more real.
+Those little details serve her character so well and make her even more real, and they make me want to hang out with her.
+She could really use a good friend.

 2. Little quirks thrown in that help set the book apart from others I’ve read.